Space for Earthlings

 It has long been a point of advocacy for organizations such as NASA to justify its Space ambitions as benefitting Earthlings through the development of new technologies, from camera phones to ‘astronaut ice cream’.
 It is unsurprising that NASA’s Technology Transfer Program (TTP) is the Agency’s longest continually operated program.
 Space Technology Directorate Associate Administrator James L. Reuter stated:

 “One partner invented a laser a fraction of the size of any comparable laser, which can now analyze Earth’s atmosphere, improve glaucoma treatment in developing countries, and more.
-The 2020 [Mars] rover the first aircraft – a helicopter, in fact – to fly in Mars’ thin atmosphere.
+The 2020 [Mars] rover carried the first aircraft (a helicopter, in fact) to fly in Mars’ thin atmosphere.
 The company that built the craft’s rotors and other components, which has worked with NASA on multiple previous aircraft, applied its Mars-honed expertise in the creation of a commercial drone that’s now helping farmers monitor their crops.”

 Savvy Earthlings leading terrestrial companies may uncover opportunities to tailor their existing services to the burgeoning Space sector.
-For example, SpiderOak and Dotphoton have developed or expanded their services with Space customers in mind.
+The flow is not one-way.
+Just as Space technologies seed terrestrial applications, companies with deep terrestrial expertise are finding that their capabilities are directly valuable in orbit.

 Applications